Top tips to teach your kids the value of money

 Teach the difference between Needs and Wants

-Everyone may want an Xbox One but do they need it?
+Everyone may want a Nintendo Switch but do they need it?
 Food is boring to buy when you’re 8 but everyone needs to eat.
 Having a conversation with your children about whether they need something will help them determine what is a luxury and what is a necessity and is a great introduction to budgeting.
 This could be simply a game – divide everything up in a room into ‘needs and wants’ or if they really want something, get them to work out how much they need it and then encourage them to save for it.

-Something we talk about in our pocket money tips resources but a really important lesson is to understand that once pocket money has been spent, there isn’t any more.
-This is one of the best means of teaching kids the value of money and the importance in keeping hold of it.
+Something we talk about in our pocket money tips resources but a really important lesson is to understand that once pocket money or allowance has been spent, there isn’t any more.
+This is one of the best means of teaching kids the value of money and the importance of keeping hold of it.

 There are also some great videos from the Money Advice Service, which are worth checking out.